marcrleonard/SimpleTimeOffset/readme.md

 Why?
 ----
 While doing an iot project with micro python, I found that an internet connected device will get the correct time, but micropython would not give you the ability to add a timezone.
 So if you know (or figure out) the proper hourly offset, you can use this library to get the correct time.
+It has no dependencies (except the `new_time` method, so you can easily use in micro python.

 Example...
 ----------